-- Holds data that is being calculated on, as well as computational instructions - Shared memory is local to one node and several process
+- Holds data that is being calculated on, as well as computational instructions - Shared memory is local to one node and several process threads can share the same data addresses.

 • Distributed memory is on multiple nodes and each process normally has its own copy or part of the data.